Verified CPA and accounting contact data

 How is this different from ZoomInfo or a list broker?

 Most accounting firms are sole practitioners or two-partner shops that never enter an enterprise database.
-We map the full market, find the partner for each, and tag the signals you score on, like software in use, hiring, or M&A activity.
+We map the full market, find the partner for each, and tag the signals you score on, such as software in use, hiring, or M&A activity.
 You get a scored account set on the firms enterprise tools never had, not a flat spreadsheet that bounces a third of the way down.

 Get a free sample